• Facebook icon

 A

-Adharam - is the opposite of Dharam or righteousness, piety, religious observance, spirituality and morality.
-So this term refers to non-righteous actions or deeds or thoughts; it is anti-religious behaviour; it is behaviour displayed by self-willed Manmukhs or ego-driven people.
-Gurmukhs do not follow the path of adharam but instead follow the "Dharam marg" or the "path of Dharam".
+Adharam - The opposite of Dharam (righteousness, piety, religious observance, spirituality, and morality).
+Refers to non-righteous actions, thoughts, or deeds; behaviour displayed by self-willed Manmukhs (ego-driven people).
+Gurmukhs follow the "Dharam marg" or the path of Dharam.

-Adi Granth - Adi means first, Adi Granth is the first edition of the Guru Granth Sahib as was compiled by Guru Arjan in 1604.
+Adi Granth - Adi means first.
+Adi Granth is the first edition of the Guru Granth Sahib, compiled by Guru Arjan in 1604.

-Akhand Path - An uniterupted continous reading of the Guru Granth Sahib.
-It is undertaken by a team of readers and takes approximately 48 hours.
+Akhand Path - An uninterrupted continuous reading of the Guru Granth Sahib.
+Undertaken by a team of readers and typically takes approximately 48 hours.

-Amrit - means nectar.
-It is sugar water which is used during the Khalsa initiation ceremony.
+Amrit - Nectar; sugar water used during the Khalsa initiation ceremony.

 Amrit Bani - A term applied to the Sikh Scriptures, meaning the words are as sweet as nectar (amrit).

-Amrit Vela - The early morning hours of dawn.
-This is considered an auspicious time for meditation and prayer as stressed by Sri Guru Nanak.
+Amrit Vela - Early morning hours at dawn, considered an auspicious time for meditation and prayer as stressed by Sri Guru Nanak.

 Amritdhari - A Sikh who has undergone the Khalsa initiation ceremony.

-Anand - A state of bliss which defies description.
-It is also the name of a composition by Guru Amar Das found on Ang 917 of the Guru Granth Sahib.
+Anand - A state of bliss that defies description.
+Also a composition by Guru Amar Das, found on Ang 917 of the Guru Granth Sahib.

 Anand Karaj - The Sikh wedding ceremony.

-Anand Sahib - Composition by Guru Amar Das found on page 917 of the Guru Granth Sahib.
-Parts of it are used in a number of Sikh ceremonies.
+Anand Sahib - Composition by Guru Amar Das found on Ang 917 of the Guru Granth Sahib.
+Parts are used in several Sikh ceremonies.

-Anbhav Prakash - The enlightened perception of reality which is enjoyed by a person who has become a gurmukh.
+Anbhav Prakash - The enlightened perception of reality experienced by a person who has become a Gurmukh.

-Antim Ardas - The last of the Sikh funeral rites.
+Antim Ardas - The final Sikh funeral rite.

 Ardas - Main Sikh prayer.

-Artha - Wealth, it is acceptable to acqure wealth, but it should not become an end to itself.
+Artha - Wealth.
+It is acceptable to acquire wealth, but it should not become an end in itself.

-Asa Di Var - A collection of hymns ment to be sung at dawn.
+Asa Di Var - A collection of hymns meant to be sung at dawn.

 B

 Babur Bani - References to the invasion of India by the Mughal emperor Babur found in the Guru Granth Sahib.
-God is said to have sent Babur as the messenger of death.
+Metaphorically, God is said to have allowed Babur as an instrument of fate.

 Barahmaha - Compositions about the twelve months.
-By Guru Arjan in Raga Majh, by Guru Nanak in Raga Tukhari and by Guru Gobind Singh in Krishavtar.
+By Guru Arjan in Raga Majh, Guru Nanak in Raga Tukhari, and Guru Gobind Singh in Krishavtar.

-Bandi Chor Divas - A festival celebrated by Sikhs which means the 'day of liberation'.
-Guru Hargobind was freed from Gwalior with 52 princes.
-From the time of Guru Amar Das onwards Sikhs annually gathered on this day.
-In 1577 the foundation stone of the Harmandir Sahib was also laid on this day.
+Bandi Chor Divas - Festival celebrated by Sikhs meaning "Day of Liberation."
+Commemorates Guru Hargobind’s release from Gwalior with 52 princes.
+From Guru Amar Das onward, Sikhs annually gathered on this day.
+In 1577, the foundation stone of the Harmandir Sahib was laid on this day.

-Bani - An abbriviation of Gurbani, applied to any of the writings which appear in the Guru Granth Sahib.
+Bani - Abbreviation of Gurbani, referring to any writings appearing in the Guru Granth Sahib.

-Bhagat Bani - Any of the writings which appear in the Guru Granth Sahib which were not written by the Gurus.
+Bhagat Bani - Writings in the Guru Granth Sahib by devotional saints other than the Gurus.

-Bhog - The ceremony marking the conclusion of a Path.
+Bhog - Ceremony marking the conclusion of a Path.

-Bole So Nihal - Part of the Sikh salutation meaning "anyone who speaks will be happy."
+Bole So Nihal - Part of the Sikh salutation, meaning "Whoever utters [this phrase] shall be fulfilled."

-Buddha Dal - The 'army of veterans' formed by Nawab Kapur Singh in 1733 to look after Sikh holy places, preach and initiate new converts to the Khalsa order.
+Buddha Dal - "Army of veterans," formed by Nawab Kapur Singh in 1733 to oversee Sikh holy places, preach, and initiate new Khalsa converts.

 C

-Chandoa - The canopy which is placed over the Guru Granth Sahib.
+Chandoa - The canopy placed over the Guru Granth Sahib.

-Chanpada - A poetical composition consisting of four lines in a specified meter.
+Chanpada - A poetical composition of four lines in a specified meter.

-Chaupai - A four line stanza form used by some of the Gurus.
+Chaupai - A four-line stanza form used by some Gurus.

-Chaur(i) - Yak hair or manmade fiber embedded in a metal placed in a wooden handle.
-It is ceremonially waved over the Guru Granth Sahib as a symbol of respect.
+Chaur(i) - Yak hair or manmade fiber attached to a metal, placed in a wooden handle, ceremonially waved over the Guru Granth Sahib as a mark of respect.

 Chola - Clothing of the Gurus.
-Also applied to the coverings of the nishan sahib at a gurdwara.
+Also applied to coverings of the Nishan Sahib at a Gurdwara.

 D

-Dal Khalsa - The Khalsa army set up on Baisakhi day 1748 and divided up into 11 misls.
+Dal Khalsa - The Khalsa army established on Baisakhi day 1748, divided into 11 misls.

-Dasam Granth - The book of writings of Guru Gobind Singh compiled after his death by Bhai Mani Singh and finished in 1734.
+Dasam Granth - Book of writings of Guru Gobind Singh, compiled posthumously by Bhai Mani Singh, completed in 1734.

-Daswandh - Giving of one-tenth of ones income to charity.
+Daswandh - Giving one-tenth of one’s income to charity.

 Deg Teg - The dual responsibility of the Panth to provide food and protection for the needy and oppressed.